harzer99/FAF-Buildorder-Visualizer/README.md

 120,reclaim,10,50<br>
 145,hydro,0,0<br>

-Run the program via FAF-Buildorder-Visualizer\bin\Debug\net7.0\app.exe.
-It should open a browser window with an interactive plot

 Special thanks to my favorite Zoomer Grimplex for working with me on this project and showing me C# B)